intersystems-community/integratedml-demo/README.md

 This repo contains a few simple datasets to demonstrate InterSystems IRIS IntegratedML (previously known as QuickML).
 Instructions below describe how to use IntegratedML on Docker, Linux/Mac or Windows platforms.

-*Note: If you are an InterSystems employee, you will use a different github repository, for which you will need to email thomas.dyar@intersystems.com for access*
+**Note**: *If you are an InterSystems employee, you will use a different github repository, for which you will need to email thomas.dyar@intersystems.com for access*

 ## How to install/build on Docker